 Rolighedsvej 23, 1958 Frederiksberg C, Building: L102

-I am interested in research and education in relation to social and environmental justice and feminist political ecology, from the forests of Nepal to urban green spaces in Scandinavia.
+I am passionate about research and education in relation to social and environmental justice and feminist political ecology, from the forests of Nepal to urban green spaces in Scandinavia.
 I am inspired by the discourses and ideas of degrowth/postgrowth.
-I also enjoy working with education development and the use of new technologies for education and knowledge sharing.
+I also enjoy working with education development including the use of new technologies.

-I am Course Responsible for Natur og Landskabspolitik and Motivation and Pro-Environmental Behaviour: Managing Change and co-teach Environmental Justice.
-I also frequently guest lecture on topics such as Food Justice, 'Participation' and inclusion in theory and practice, and more.
+I am Course Responsible for Natur og Landskabspolitik (Nature and Landscape Policy and Politics; BA) and Motivation and Pro-Environmental Behaviour: Managing Change (MSc) and co-teach Environmental Justice (MSc).
+I organized the PhD course Degrowth in Europe: Foundations in Theory and Pathways to Practice and co-taught the PhD course Gender and the Environment.
+I frequently guest lecture on topics such as food justice, participation and inclusion in theory and practice, and more.

 Whose Park?
 The forty-year fight for Folkets Park under Copenhagen’s evolving urban managerialism. / Rutt, RL; Loveless, S. In: People, Place and Policy, Vol. 12, No. 2, 2018, p.
 99-117.

 Quests for justice and mechanisms of suppression in Flint, Michigan. / Rutt, RL; Bluwstein, J. In: Environmental Justice, Vol. 10, No. 2, 2017, p.
 27-35.

 Green justice in the city : a new agenda for urban green space research in Europe. / Rutt, RL; Gulsrud, N. In: Urban Forestry & Urban Greening, Vol. 19, 2016, p.
 123-127.